 Chaga - a fungus growing on birch trees.

 6. Did you catch a fish with the homemade hook?

 No - but it was expected.
 The small lake is questionable fishing water.
-Will try some more on less windy days out in the big water next to the camp - know that is great fishing water.
+Will try some more on less windy days in the water next to the camp - I know that is great fishing water.
 But the main goal for the pole is not fishing like shown in the video, but fishing active with it or probably in most of my future cases just drag it after a canoe/row boat mean while traveling from a-b.

 1. Pants = Klattermusen Gere 2.0 Regular

 2. Boots = Redback original